AberrantApparition/music-mirror/README.md

 - Only supports FLAC and Opus
 - No extra processing is done on FLAC tags once transcoded to Opus.
 For example, ReplayGain tags will not be updated to R128_*_GAIN tags.
 Use a tool like `rsgain` to update ReplayGain tags after running MusicMirror
 - Not tested on Windows or Mac (though it is designed to work cross-platform)
-- Will reencode on any change to flac file, even if a reencode is not necessary.
-This will be fixed at some point

 ## Requirements
 - Python 3.10 or higher (last tested with 3.13)
-- `PyYaml`
+- `PyYaml` to read and write yaml config files
-- To encode and test FLAC files: `flac`
+- `flac` to encode and test FLAC files
-- To adjust padding in FLAC files: `metaflac`
+- `metaflac` to adjust padding in FLAC files
-- To encode Opus: `opusenc`
+- `opusenc` to encode Opus

 ## Setup
 1. Install PyYaml: